01 of 06

 If you’re buying new carpet for your home, consider checking with the carpet manufacturer to see if there are certain recommended features for your new carpet.
 For example, the new “soft carpets” that are very popular today may require a... different type of vacuum than traditional cut-pile carpets.

+See tips for choosing a vacuum for soft carpets.
 Even if you have a centralized vacuum system (Central Vac) you have choices when it comes to the vacuum head attachments, so be sure to look at the options available, and choose wisely.

 The Carpet and Rug Institute (CRI) has created a labeling system to provide consumers with guidance and peace of mind when purchasing a vacuum.
 CRI tests vacuums on three criteria: soil removal, dust containment, and carpet appearance retention.
 If the vacuum meets CRI’s standards on all three criteria, it is awarded the CRI Seal of Approval/Green Label for vacuums.